Hi dearies! How are you doing?

 A: Hell yes, go for it!
 I’d be very grateful.
 Just please remember to link back to the source and put the GothicNarcissus

 or Alessandro Narcissus

 hashtag in it, so people can find me.
 Your help is very precious!

 Q: Can I draw you or any of your photos?

-Q: Can I use your photos as stock material?
+Q: Can I use your photos as stock material for photomanipulations?

 , The Zodiacs

 , Inspiration Hurts